mx2913/funkwhale/docs/specs/upload-process/index.md

 To prevent disrupted uploads, we should implement the following UX:

-- If the user dismisses the modal with the escape key, by clicking outside the modal, or by moving back to the previous page, _the user should be warned and given the option to cancel their upload or continue it in the background_
+- If the user dismisses the modal with the escape key, by clicking outside the modal, or by moving back to the previous page, _the web app must warn the user and given the option to cancel their upload or continue it in the background_
 - The user should have the option to cancel an upload at any time
 - If the user sends the upload modal to the background, Funkwhale should notify the user when the upload is complete